History of chocolate: Popular consumption

 In 1828, Coenraad Johannes van Houten received a patent for the manufacturing process of making Dutch cocoa.
 The process removed cocoa butter from chocolate liquor, the result of milling, by enough to create a cake that could be pulverized into a powder.
 This would later permit large-scale, cheap chocolate production, in powdered and solid forms, opening up mass consumption.
 (Note: Van Houten was not the first to invent this machine; a machine doing the same thing was depicted in Nicolas de Blégny's 1687 treatise on chocolate, coffee and tea.)
 At the time, however, there was no market for cocoa butter, and it took until the 1860s to be widely used.
 Chocolate was often adulterated, including by firms such as Cadbury, which resulted in the creation of food standards laws.
+Adulterated chocolate replaced cocoa butter with cheaper and more convenient filler, like starches or powdered peas, but could also contain harmful materials like brick or lead.

+By the 1830s, sweetened chocolate bars had already become popular in France.
+French pharmacist Antoine Brutus Menier helped expand chocolate production, launching a chocolate tablet in 1836 and developing the Menier factory in Noisiel.
+By the 1840s, France produced a wide range of chocolate bars, bonbons, pralines, and creams, while chocolate tablets were commonly sold in different sizes and shapes.
+By the 1850s, Menier's production had grown significantly, with much of it exported.
+French chocolate remained dominant in confectionery until milk chocolate emerged in the 1890s.
 With improvements in production, a worker in 1890 could produce fifty times more chocolate paste than the same worker could before the Industrial Revolution.

 Quakers were active in chocolate entrepreneurship in the Industrial Revolution, setting up the firms J. S. Fry & Sons, Cadbury, and Rowntree's.
 They were teetotalers, and believed chocolate was a good alternative to alcohol.
-In 1847, Fry's invented a method of mixing cocoa butter with cocoa powder and sugar to invent a non-brittle and dry eating chocolate, commonly considered the first chocolate bar.
+In 1847, Fry’s is credited with the introduction of eating chocolate in Great Britain.
+At the Great Exhibition of 1851, British confectioners were reported to have begun adopting French-style chocolate-making techniques.
 A corresponding increase in cocoa butter prices made this, for a time, a food of the elite.
 Competition between Cadbury and Fry's in the 19th century created the chocolate box and the chocolate Easter egg.
 Quaker firms built model villages, such as Bournville, to promote worker morality and living conditions.
 This paternalistic concern was shared by other, irreligious chocolate manufacturers.